- BUYING RESOURCES -

 Here’s some resources on what to look for when you visit a home:

-Does it have a homeowners association?
+Is there a homeowners association?

 - RENOVATIONS -